davidojedalopez/david-ojeda/_posts/2018-11-09-on-handling-outages-a-case-study.md

 I've been part, and cause, of outages at my company and it's really stressful.
 And we don't even handle the amount of traffic Basecamp 3 does.

 So, as DHH states it, **this is a reminder to stay humble**.
-We could be the next ones involved in a situation like this. **We all make mistakes, that's inevitable**, and knowing how to properly communicate them is what matters in the long run.
+We could be the next ones involved in a situation like this. **We all make mistakes, that's inevitable**, but knowing how to properly communicate them is what matters in the long run.

 ---